acityinohio/baduk/README.md

 But mainly, I built this with the express (and eventual) purpose to play Go with my former (and future?) roommate, and he's much more amenable to my ideas when they involve wordplay, puns, recursive thinking, and self-references. (hi Steve!)

+Further down the line, once Go reaches 1.5, I'm even going to venture making a Android app.
+So you can Go on the Go on the Go. :D

 ##Usage

 Import the package like any remote repo in Go: